 Many of the symptoms attributed to aging or menopause, like weight gain and fatigue, may actually be caused by other lifestyle factors.
 Conditions like nutrient deficiencies, a lack of proper sleep, and high amounts of emotional stress can all disturb hormonal balance and cause inflammation, well before menopause takes place.
 Preexisting medical conditions like cognitive impairment, heart disease, or osteoporosis impact the indication for BHRT.
 I spend hours with patients, reviewing their histories and symptoms and analyzing lab results before coming up with a custom-tailored plan that includes BHRT, nutritional therapies and other strategies to maximize well-being.

-Several signs may indicate that a person’s hormones are shifting and help to identify candidates at the Anti-Aging and Longevity Center of Philadelphia for bioidentical hormone replacement therapy, available for patients in communities like Wayne or Berywn.
+Several signs may indicate that a person’s hormones are shifting and help to identify candidates for bioidentical hormone replacement therapy.
 These center on:

 - Difficulty sleeping, mood changes, and emotional instability with irritability and anxiety

 - Heavy and irregular menstrual cycles